wak75/devopsProj/readme.md

 To log into Docker Hub from the command line, use the `docker login` command.
 This command prompts you for your Docker Hub username and password.
 If you encounter any issues or need more options, you can use `docker login --help` to see the available options.

+## How to run:
-**Advance Folder**: Navigate into the `advance` folder, we will use the files and configurations in this folder for the advanced setup.
+1. **Navigate into the advance folder by using commnd cd advance/, we will use the files and configurations in this folder for the advanced setup.**\
+2. **Execute the script by running ./script.sh --ac <your_dockerhub_username>**\
+3. **Once the script is executed successfully, enter the following command `minikube service back -n devops --url` to get the URL to access the application.**\

 This section outlines the process of executing the `script.sh` file, which automates the creation of containers and deployments based on the provided account name.
 The script leverages Kubernetes YAML files to define and manage the deployments.

-## Script Execution Process
+## The Script will:

-1. **Running the Script**: Execute the `script.sh` file.
-This script takes an account name as input and performs the following actions:
+1. **Running the Script**: This script takes an account name as input and performs the following actions:

+    - Creates namespace `devops` if not present already, where all resources will be deployed.
     - Creates two containers named `<account>/front` and `<account>/back` based on the provided account name.
     - Internally connects these containers via a default ClusterIP service, allowing them to communicate within the cluster.
     - Externally exposes these containers via a LoadBalancer service, making them accessible over the network.